Gassandrid/ewan.my/content/Notes/Chaos Theory/Feigenbaum Constant.md

 aliases:
   - Feigenbaum Constants
 ---

-The **Feigenbaum constant** arises in [[Chaos Theory]] when studying the behavior of certain types of functions as they undergo period-doubling bifurcations.
+comes up in [[Dynamical Systems Theory|Chaos Theory]] when studying the behavior of certain types of functions as they undergo period-doubling bifurcations.
 It is named after the physicist Mitchell Feigenbaum, who discovered it in the 1970s.

 First example was found by Feigenbaum studying the [[Logistic Map]], where period double bifurcations happen as the parameter r is increased.
 However it was later found to apply to all one dimensional maps with single quadratic maxima.
 Meaning, **every chaotic system** corresponds to this description will bifurcate at the same rate.